BestTimesToVisit.com Logo

 Witness the Great Migration's River Crossings

-Stand on the banks of the Mara or Grumeti River and feel the earth tremble as thousands of wildebeest and zebras plunge into the churning waters, evading crocodiles in a primal spectacle of survival.
-This is the Serengeti's most dramatic event, a raw display of nature's power that will leave you awestruck.
+Stand on the banks of the Mara or Grumeti River and feel the earth tremble as thousands of wildebeest and zebras plunge into the water, braving crocodiles and predators.
+This is nature's most dramatic spectacle, a raw display of survival that defines the Serengeti.

 Sunrise Hot Air Balloon Safari Over the Plains

-Drift silently above the vast Serengeti as the sun paints the sky in hues of orange and pink, illuminating herds of elephants and giraffes below.
-This is an unparalleled perspective, offering a sense of profound peace and a photographer's dream, often followed by a champagne breakfast in the bush.
+Drift silently above the vast Serengeti as the sun paints the sky in hues of orange and pink, illuminating herds of animals below.
+This bird's-eye perspective offers unparalleled photographic opportunities and a profound sense of peace before the day's adventures begin.

 Seek Out the Elusive Leopard in the Western Corridor

-Venture into the acacia woodlands of the Western Corridor, a less-trafficked area known for its high concentration of leopards lounging in trees.
-Patience is key here; scan the branches carefully, and you might be rewarded with a glimpse of these magnificent, solitary predators.
+Venture into the acacia-dotted Western Corridor, particularly around the Grumeti River, known for its high concentration of leopards lounging in trees.
+Patience is key, but spotting these magnificent, solitary cats is an unforgettable highlight.

 See all 7 things to do →